Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 eviction_hard:
   memory.available: 1000Mi
 ```
-=> this, in addition to the `adjust_networkd_oom_score` role, will allow k8s nodes to run even if we got memory hungry, ram hogging deployments. eviction hard and reservations alone are not enough, in oom scenarios it will cause the networkd service to stop working.
+=> this, in addition to the `pxc.cloud.` role, will allow k8s nodes to run even if we got memory hungry, ram hogging deployments. eviction hard and reservations alone are not enough, in oom scenarios it will cause the networkd service to stop working.
+This role is automatically executed via the `pxc.cloud.sync_kubespray` playbook.

 ## Exposing K8S Controlplane API